Planning Your Data Migration Process: Best Practices For A Smooth Transition

 Before beginning a data migration project, make sure to test out the new platform or system you’re planning to use.
 This will help uncover any potential compatibility issues or other problems that might arise during the transfer process and allow you to address them beforehand.

-Ideally, you should set up a testing environment that mimics your production system as closely as possible and use it to run thorough tests on a small sample of migrated data before moving forward with deployment.
-This will help ensure that everything works as expected when it’s time for go-live.
+Ideally, you should set up a testing environment that mimics your production system as closely as possible.
+Use it to run thorough tests on a small sample of migrated data before moving forward with deployment.

 Data migration can affect multiple departments within an organization, so it’s important to keep all stakeholders informed throughout the process.